torvalds/linux/Documentation/networking/netdev-FAQ.rst

 A: Attention to detail.
 Re-read your own work as if you were the reviewer.
 You can start with using ``checkpatch.pl``, perhaps even with the ``--strict`` flag.
 But do not be mindlessly robotic in doing so.
-If your change is a bug fix, make sure your commit log indicates the end-user visible symptom, the underlying reason as to why it happens, and then if necessary, explain why the fix proposed is the best way to get things done.
+If your change is a  fix, make sure your commit log indicates the end-user visible symptom, the underlying reason as to why it happens, and then if necessary, explain why the fix proposed is the best way to get things done.
 Don't mangle whitespace, and as is common, don't